Home Research People Publications Teaching

-We also study the ovipositor shape plasticity using SEM, photogramettry and videography of flight.
+We also study the ovipositor shape plasticity using SEM, photogrametry.

 This was Antoine Fraimout's PhD project, and the postdoc or Ceferino Varon-Gonzalez.
 Collaboration with Celine Teplitsky, Nicolas Navarro and Patricia Gibert.

-Various other things on Drosophilid evolution with Jean David, Amir Yassin.
+Various other things on Drosophilid evolution with Jean David and Amir Yassin.

 |Genetics of Fluctuating asymmetry|

 What are the developmental and genetic bases of developmental stability?
 Using the amazing tools of Drosophila genetics, we study the genetic/epigenetic aspects of the control of Fluctuating Asymmetry in Drosophila melanogaster.
+The particular role of Cyclin G in stabilizing organ size and shape is investigated.
 This is a project led by Fred Peronnet.